rlgraph/rlgraph/README.md

 a single component interface.

-RLgraph exposes a well defined API for using agents, and offers a novel component concept for testing and assembly of components.
+RLgraph exposes a well defined API for using agents, and offers a novel component concept for testing and assembly of machine learning models.
 By separating graph definition, compilation and execution, multiple distributed backends and device execution strategies can be accessed without modifying agent definitions.